codemancers/rapidfire/README.md

 1. `current_user` : the user who is answering the survey. can be `nil`
 2. `can_administer?` : a method which determines whether current user can create/update survey questions.
-3. `owner_surveys_scope` : the scope of surveys for this entity, for multi-tenancy.
-Defaults to `Survey`

 Typical implementation would be: